 Grants can also serve as the other side of the low hanging fruit coin.
 Many entrepreneurs forget to look into the public (or, at times, private) grant side of financing their operation, but the world of business grants can offer excellent financing terms—particularly if the small business is operated by women.
-There are certainly tradeoffs; many government grants can’t be used to cover startup costs or daily expenses.
-But if your small business is run by women and focused on specific purposes that need financing, don’t forget to check out potential grants.
+There are certainly tradeoffs; many government grants can’t be for covering startup costs or daily expenses.
+But if your small business is run by women and gives focus on specific purposes that need financing, don’t forget to check out potential grants.
 A comprehensive list to start from includes:

 - InnovateHER Challenge

 - Small Business Innovation Research and Small Business Technology Transfer programs